tachengtatangi/unfazed-longreads/README.md

 conda install -c bioconda unfazed
 ```

-After conda is installed, execute
+After conda is installed, download `setup.py` to an empty folder and then execute

 ```shell
 python setup.py